 Interlock the hands behind the neck with the elbows stretched back.
 Hands should be in a prayer pose but behind your neck instead.
 Try to focus on raising your chest area so your lungs can get as much oxygen as possible in this position.
-The pelvic is tilted a little forward to help straighten the spine even more.
+The pelvis is tilted a little forward to help straighten the spine even more.
 The neck lock (Jalandhara Bandha) should also be applied.
 When you apply the neck lock, you allow your neck to be open and maintain its natural structure, which helps you maintain better spinal posture in general.
 The neck lock also seals the energy that is generated in the upper areas of your brain stem so it becomes easier to focus and meditate.

 When lifting your hands try to notice where your shoulders are, are they raised as you are tense? or are they relaxed?
 In this pose, we relax our shoulders to not put an additional strain on the neck.

 3) Eyes Are Closed

 Eyes are closed to put attention inward and on the mantra in which I am going to tell you more about.
 In Yoga everything is directed inward, Yoga means to unite the body, the mind and the spirit.
 As we go through our day-to-day life we need to remember to unite yourself to bring ultimate balance back into our minds.

 4) The Mantra: Har